-NCB raids comedian Bharti Singh’s house in Mumbai: Reports
+NCB summons comedian Bharti Singh, her husband after raiding their house in Mumbai: Report

 The anti-drug agency has launched a series of investigations into alleged drug consumption on film and TV personalities.

-The Narcotics Control Bureau on Saturday conducted a raid at comedian Bharti Singh’s residence in Mumbai, ANI reported.
+The Narcotics Control Bureau on Saturday summoned comedian Bharti Singh and her husband Harsh Limbachiyaa hours after conducting a raid at their Mumbai residence, ANI reported.
 Both Singh and her husband are suspected to be using drugs, NDTV reported, quoting sources within the agency.

 The anti-drug agency has launched a crackdown on film personalities’ allegedly drug-fuelled lifestyles ever since it began investigating Sushant Singh Rajput’s death.
 The agency claims to have unearthed a close nexus between illegal drug consumption and the film industry.
 On September 8, the NCB had arrested Bollywood actor Rhea Chakraborty in a drug case related to Rajput’s death, and also questioned Deepika Padukone, Shraddha Kapoor and Sara Ali Khan in the same matter.